-Please click on the link below to access the Physical Education website.
+Please click HERE to access the Physical Education website.

 Students learn to work in a variety of different ways: individually, in small groups and in teams.
 At Astley Cooper, we firmly believe that PE teaches students how to communicate effectively in a range of ways and also introduces leadership skills that are vital throughout life.
 All PE staff will encourage students to make regular physical activity part of their lives and to get involved in healthy physical activity regularly in school and in the community.

 We offer a wide variety of sports such as football, rugby, gymnastics, netball, swimming, handball, athletics, cricket and rounders.
 We also have trampolines, table tennis facilities and five tennis courts.

 At Key Stage 3, students take part in 4 lessons over two weeks.

 At Key Stage 4, students are offered GCSE Physical Education.
 Students can choose from a variety of activities in which to participate in physical activities.
 Students will learn how to evaluate performance.
 They will also learn a range of theoretical topics including anatomy and physiology and health & fitness.